ayo-adeboyejo/aws-terraform/aws-s3-cloudfront-webhosting-terraform/README.md

 - **If using a third-party registrar** — after `terraform apply` creates the Route 53 hosted zone, copy the NS records it outputs and update your registrar's nameservers to point to Route 53.
 DNS propagation can take up to 48 hours
 - **Website files** — place your HTML, CSS, JS, and image files inside the `www/` folder before applying.
 Terraform uploads them automatically

-> The Route 53 hosted zone **is created by Terraform** in this project (unlike the networking project where it must exist first).
+> The Route 53 hosted zone **is created by Terraform** in this project.
 However, your domain registration must already exist — Terraform creates the zone but cannot purchase a domain.

+### Deployment Steps
 ---

-## Deployment

-> ⚠️ **Cost Notice:** Resources provisioned by this project will incur AWS charges, including CloudFront data transfer and Route 53 hosted zone fees.
-Always run `terraform destroy` when the infrastructure is no longer needed.

 ### Part 1 — Prepare Your Domain and Variables

 **1. Place your website files** in the `www/` directory: